Tom Alsop

 Thomas Philip Alsop (born 26 November 1995) is an English first-class cricketer.
-Born in High Wycombe, Buckinghamshire, Alsop is a left-handed batsman who plays as a wicket-keeper, and plays for Sussex.
+Born in High Wycombe, Buckinghamshire, Alsop is a left-handed batsman who plays as a wicket-keeper, and plays for Gloucestershire.

 Career

 Tipped for a bright future and a big talent, Alsop was educated at Lavington School.
 Alsop has played for the Hampshire Cricket Academy in the Southern Premier Cricket League since 2010; during this time Alsop has finished within the top three averages of the league on more than one occasion.
 In the 2014 season he finished with the highest average in the league, 86.71, scoring 609 runs in just nine innings.
 In January 2013 he was called up to the England Under-19 following an injury to captain Shiv Thakor, playing four Youth One Day Internationals against South Africa Under-19s during the tour.
 In May 2013, he played two Minor Counties Trophy matches for Wiltshire against Lincolnshire and Suffolk.
 In that same month he was required as a substitute wicket-keeper for Hampshire in their Yorkshire Bank 40 match against Lancashire following an injury during the warm-up to Adam Wheater.
-During this YB40 game Alsop took a smart catch behind the stumps to dismiss Croft.
+(Note: Alsop deputised as a substitute for Wheater until the arrival of Michael Bates, therefore this appearance does not count toward his overall List A statistics) During this YB40 game Alsop took a smart catch behind the stumps to dismiss Croft.
 For the start of the 2014 season, Alsop was awarded a development contract with Hampshire.
 This was a result of impressing against a strong Surrey attack in a pre-season friendly.
 Later in the season he made his senior debut in a List A match against Gloucestershire.
 The following day he made his Youth Test debut for England Under-19s against South Africa Under-19s, having been called up to the under-19 Test squad earlier in July.
 Alsop went on to impress immensely with the bat during the summer series against South Africa scoring 107 off 83 balls at Trent bridge, and then went on to score a half century the next day.